-When, more than thirty years later, I visited Canberra for the first time and was shocked to find how much resembles Sofia, the capital of my country of origin.
+When, more than thirty years later, I visited Canberra for the first time, I was shocked to find how much the city resembles Sofia, the capital of my country of origin.
 The winter in Canberra with its leafless trees and under-zero-Celsius degrees and the city embellished with so many buildings in Brutalist style, that combination was something I never expected to find in Australia.

 The naivety of the newcomers, you would say!
 For the four years since I live in Australia, the country never ceases to surprise me.

-Here are my suggestions of what to do in Canberra, no matter is you visit for a first time or not.
+Here are my suggestions for what to do in Canberra, no matter if you visit for the first time or not.

 Cafes & Drinks, and Dining Out in Canberra

 Start your day well in one of the best cafes in Canberra.

 The lovely staff will welcome you to this bright and cosy but equally quiet café in the heart of the city.
 Even on a crispy-cold winter morning, this place will warm you up with its ambiance and the quality of food and drinks.

 This café is part of a larger business with a great vision.
 They roast their own coffee so you can bet on a variety of choices that will satisfy even the most sophisticated ‘specialty’ coffee aficionados.

 Doesn’t really matter if you are visiting Canberra in summer or in winter, the Turkish Pide House at Corinna St is a place to savour the food that comes rich in flavours and blessed with Mediterranean-style nutrition.
 Traditionally, Turkish food is hearty but not heavy.
 As a Bulgarian by origin, I have knowledge and appreciation for it.